akjagadish/meta-learning-ecological-priors-from-llms/README.md

 ### Installation
 Clone the repository to your local machine.
-Then, install the required Python libraries from `requirements.text` and install the ermi package using pip:
+Then, install the required Python libraries from ` requirements.txt` and install the ermi package using pip:

 ```bash
 git clone https://github.com/akjagadish/ermi.git